centre-for-educational-technology/ginf-wordpress-plugin/readme.txt

 == Installation ==

 1. Upload `ginf` to the `/wp-content/plugins/` directory
+1. Make sure that Enlighter plugin is installed and activated
+  * If plugin is inactive, then the functionality will not be present
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure the LRS integration from the Network settings
 1. Setup cron jobs to be automatically triggered every half an hour.
 This should